 I am a visiting assistant professor of mathematics at the State University of New York at Geneseo.
 I'm delighted to be here and looking forward to the semester ahead.
-This semester I will be teaching Calculus I and Introduction to Mathematical Proof.
+This semester I will be teaching Real Analysis, Differential Equations, and Calculus II.
 If you are a student looking for more information, please see the MyCourses Webpage.

 I recently held a postdoctoral position at Louisiana State University where I studied the mathematics of quantum information theory with Mark Wilde and the rest of the Quantum Science and Technology Group.
 I am interested in how ideas from functional analysis can be applied to problems in quantum information.
 I am also interested in operator algebras and how ideas from harmonic analysis on groups can be extended to locally compact quantum groups.

-Before coming to Baton Rouge, I was a postdoc in the Mathematics Department of Universidad Complutense de Madrid, working with the Mathematics and Quantum Information research group lead by David Perez Garcia.
+Before going to Baton Rouge, I was a postdoc in the Mathematics Department of Universidad Complutense de Madrid, working with the Mathematics and Quantum Information research group lead by David Perez Garcia.

 I received my Ph.D. in Mathematics from the University of Illinois at Urbana-Champaign.
 My thesis advisor was Professor Zhong-Jin Ruan and my thesis title was "Noncommutative L_p-spaces Associated with Locally Compact Quantum Groups".
 While at UIUC, I had the pleasure of teaching in a variety of formats and was awarded the Math Department's Brahana TA award for exemplary teaching.